crowdsecurity/hub/parsers/s02-enrich/crowdsecurity/nextcloud-whitelist.md

 ### File Sharing
 When sharing a file, a 404 error is thrown when a file has no preview thumbnail.
 This can trigger http-probing.

+---
+### Text session
+When pushes changes to a text session, a 403 error is thrown if the user session has expired.